 For the mushroom base: In a 10-inch cast iron skillet, melt

 the butter and add the mushrooms.
 Season with salt, to taste, and add the cayenne and mustard.
 Stir to blend

 and cook until the mushrooms give off most of their liquid, 5 to 8 minutes.
 Using a whisk

-gently.
+and simmer gently.
 Continue cooking over low heat until the mixture thickens, 12 to 15 minutes.

 For the shallots: Pour the oil into a medium frying pan

 .
 Heat to 350 degrees F.

 In a medium bowl, combine the flour and cayenne.
 Toss the shallot rounds in the flour and shake off the excess by shaking the rounds in a strainer once they have been floured.
 Test the oil by dropping in 1 shallot slice.
 It should begin to bubble and fry gradually.

 Prepare a baking sheet fitted with a kitchen towel.
 Drop a small batch of the shallots into the oil and gently swirl the oil as they fry.
 This will help them they fry more evenly on all sides.
 When they are light to medium brown, remove them with a slotted spoon and lay them out on the kitchen towel to cool.
 Sprinkle with a touch of salt.

 and some of the shallots into the mushrooms.
 Simmer on the stove, over low heat until the green beans become tender when pierced with the tip of a knife, 10 to 15 minutes.
 When ready to serve, top with all of the remaining shallots.